rom1504/img2dataset/dataset_examples/laion400m.md

              --save_additional_columns '["NSFW","similarity","LICENSE"]' --enable_wandb True
 ```

+**Note: Please reduce the `thread_count` to 64 if you are using systemd-resolved, otherwise, your DNS server may stop working.**

 ### Benchmark

 This can be downloaded at 1300 sample/s so it takes 3.5 days to download with one 16 cores 2Gbps machine.